-No, tattooing yourself is very difficult.
+No, it is very difficult to tattoo yourself.
 There are physical and psychological barriers you have to overcome when tattooing yourself.
 It isn’t easy at all.

 If you have ever tried cutting your own hair you will know that keeping everything even is very hard.
 If you have a beard you will know how easy it is to end up with a much smaller beard than you planned because you just kept trying to even it up.
 Now imagine that problem when you are doing a tattoo.